 Please do not use your home page to talk about you, about your company.
 The home page should be used to address your prospect’s pain, i.e. why they need your products or services.
 Reserves all the stuff about how great you are for the About page.

-The home page should quickly link to key information about your business.
+The home page should quickly link to key information about your business (usually your main navigation).

 5) About Your Business, About You, About Your Staff/Team

-About page – The about page should be about the company.
-Show that you are a legimitate business, note if you have an LLC, INC, or sister company.
-It’s useful to let people know if you are a local brick and mortar business, a global ebusiness, or other business.
-Briefly identify your service area, if your service area is extensive link to a Service Area page.
-If you have a key team or departments, highlight them here and provide links for more detalils.
+The ABOUT page should be about the company.
+Show that you are a legitimate business, note if you have an LLC, INC, or sister company.
+It’s useful to let people know if you are a local brick-and-mortar business, a global ebusiness, or other type of business.
+Briefly identify your service area, if your service area is broad, link to a Service Area page.
+If you have a management team or departments, highlight them here and provide links for more details.
 Create a stand-alone page for the owner(s)/founder(s) and link to them.
 Show even more about what your company is about by including a mission statement.
-Do you have a Giving Back initiative, a green initiative, or an ethos – if yes, begin the conversation here an link for more information.
+Do you have a Giving Back initiative, a green initiative, or an ethos – if yes, begin the conversation here a link for more information.
 If you have a testimonial or review page and don’t have room in your main menu – make sure to include a link here.

 6) What Others Say About Your Business

-The Testimonials Page… people will not value a testimonial on your website as much as one on a third party site like Yelp or Facebook Reviews.
+The Testimonials Page… people will not value a testimonial on your website as much as one on a third-party site like Yelp, Google Reviews, or Facebook Reviews.
 However, there is value to having a single page where you highlight a few testimonials for key products/services or for common problems.
 Consider creating sub-titles that highlight the problem or savings.
+Also consider including some case studies.

 7) How to Contact You

 The Contact page is much more than the means to connect with you.
 Your business will have a better chance of appearing in searches for your area if your customers can see your location.
 This page should identify the best way to communicate with your business – phone, email, online forms, stop in at an address, or book an appointment.
 If you have a physical location, include a map to help make you look legitimate.
-If you don’t have a office open to the public, do whatever you can to provide information that shows you a business doing business on the Internet.
+If you don’t have an office open to the public, do whatever you can to provide information that shows you a business doing business on the Internet.
+Google Maps relies on a contact page for verification.

 8) Your Business – is it a Product, Service, Shop…?